What is the course about?

 What will we cover?

-Grammar: consolidation of present tense (-ER/-IR/-RE, irregulars, reflexive and modals verbs) introduction to past tense (passé composé), use of adjectives, comparative, introduction to pronouns and adverbs.
+Grammar: consolidation of the present tense (-ER/-IR/-RE, irregular forms, reflexive and modals verbs); introduction to the past tense (passé composé); use of adjectives (singular and plural forms); comparatives; introduction to pronouns and adverbs.

 What will I achieve?